DEMANDS have been made for more prominent signs at a low railway bridge after a lorry collided with it, shedding its load onto a passing car.

 The impact caused the containers to hang over the side of the R Spivey & Son lorry, into the path of the on-coming Micra.

 One of the containers then smashed into the car.

 Councillors said the warning signs leading up to the bridge needed to be more prominent.
 There is a sign on the bridge and another within 50 yards.

-The road had to be closed for around two-and-a-half hours from its junction with Thwaites Road and Henry Street, Church, while recovery work
+The road had to be closed for around two-and-a-half hours from its junction with Thwaites Road and Henry Street, Church, while recovery work was carried out.

 Trains between Blackburn and Accrington were also halted over concerns the bridge may have been structurally damaged by the collision.